 3. Demonstrate critical self-awareness, reflective practice, and an inquiring, creative, and analytical approach to the development of an appropriate portfolio of work.

-4. Identify creative, technical, and professional skills to develop to tackle an identified creative project, and demonstrate the ability to carry out autonomous skills development and evaluation.
+4. Identify creative, technical, and professional skills to tackle an identified creative project, and demonstrate the ability to carry out autonomous skills development and evaluation.

 5. Demonstrate the ability to develop pre-production, planning, and proposal materials for a creative project and dissertation.